 Trading costs, in terms of commissions and fees, vary depending on the brand with which traders open their account, among the brand’s entities in the United Kingdom (UK), Japan, St. Vincent and the Grenadines (SVG), or Hong Kong (HK).
 Trading costs also depend on the type of instrument.
 For example, in Z.com Trade’s UK entity, there are three account types to choose from, ranging from the Classic Account, in which spreads on the EUR/USD for off-exchange forex are fixed at 1.5 pips, and then two commission-based accounts, including the ECN and ECN Pro Accounts where spreads are variable and average 0.2 pips on the EUR/USD.

-The firm’s fixed spread offering is not as competitive, with less pairs available, a smaller maximum trade size threshold, and instant execution.
+The firm’s fixed spread offering is not as competitive, with less pairs available, a smaller maximum trade size threshold, and market execution.
 This compares with the market execution and wider range of markets available on the other two commission-based account types.

 Bottom line, the firm’s ECN Account in the UK, which has the same deposit requirement as the Classic Account, is the clear choice as the all-in cost is lower even after the $8 round-turn commission, whereas in Japan clients can choose the FXNeo account featuring a 0.5 pip fixed spread on the EUR/USD.